-I. INTRODUCTION
+1. INTRODUCTION.

 Nanofluids are most important and innovative fluids in the heat transfer applications due to the higher thermal conductivity then conventional fluids such as water, ethyleneglycol, biofuels, and other oils which are used to transfer the heat from one fluid to another fluids.
 In order to employee the nano fluids for the heat transfer applications, it is essential to study the thermo physical properties of the CuO-DI water and CuO - EG nanofluids.
-Focus should also be placed on the production process, nanofluid stability, and heat transmission properties of the CuO-DI water and CuO - EG nanofluids.
+The preparation method, stability of the nanofluids and heat transfer characteristics of the CuO-DI water and CuO - EG nanofluids are also essential to focus.

 Amrut.
-S. et al [1] discussed optical characterization and synthesis of copper oxide nanoparticles. the authors shown TEM images, for size, tem images to show the rectangular morphology of the CuO nanoparticles.
-Single phase monoclinic structure is revealed by the X-ray diffraction pattern (XRD).
+S. et al [1] discussed Synthesis and optical characterization of copper oxide nanoparticles Author shoes TEM images, for size, tem images to show the rectangular morphology of the CuO nanoparticles.
+Xray diffraction pattern (XRD) reveals single phase monoclinic structure.
 Authors also describe the optical characteristics of the CuO nanoparticles.

-Q. Zhang.et al. [2] investigated Synthesis, characterization, growth methods, fundamental properties, and applications of CuO nanostructures and nanoparticles.
-The author's tells the characteristics of the nanoparticles.
+Q. Zhang.et al. [2] studied Characterization of nanoparticles and CuO nanostructures: synthesis, characterization, growth mechanisms, fundamental properties, and applications.
+The authors tells the characteristics of the nanoparticles.

-X.Wang .et al.[3] done the research to measured nanofluids thermal conductivity for the different concentration nanoparticles with hot wire method.
-But the author's does not use the sedimentation method to measure the nanofluids stability for the applications heat transfer.
+X.Wang .et al.[3] done the research to measure the Thermal conductivity of the nanofluids for the different concentration nanoparticles using the hot wire method.
+But the authors does not use the sedimentation method to measure the stability of the nanofluids for the applications heat transfer.

-The plasma evaporation method was adopted to investigate the Copper oxide thin films growth which was studied by K.Santra.et al. [4].
-In their study they explain about growth of copper oxide nanofluids which helps to determine the stability of CuO nanofluid for the heat transfer applications.
+The Growth cycle of copper oxide which describes the Copper oxide thin films grown by plasma evaporation method was studied by K.Santra.et al. [4].
+In their study they Explain about growth of copper oxide nanofluids which helps to determine the the transfer applications.

-A. Aslani .et al.[5] discuss the morphology and size control of copper oxide nanostructures by solvo/hydrothermal synthesis, which describes the control of CuO nanostructures without the need of any additives.
+A. Aslani .et al.[5] discuss the Controlling system of copper oxide nanostructure which explains Controlling the morphology and size of CuO nanostructures with synthesis by solvo/hydrothermal method without any additives.

 As the literature survey suggest that the preparation of the CuO DI water nanofluid for the volumetric concentration of 0.2%, 0.4%, and 0.6% using the two-step method was not available for the 20-nanometre size spherical shape CuO nanoparticles.
-The sedimentation method was adopted to verify the stability of the CuO DI water nano fluid was scant.
+The sedimentation method was adopted to check the stability of the CuO DI water nano fluid was scant.
 Hence in the present work the preparation of nano fluid using the two-step method for the different concentration of the CuO nanoparticles considered and sedimentation method for stability checking was employed.
-Apart from this the autor's also measured properties of the nanofluids such as density, thermal conductivity, specific heat and viscosity for the different concentration of CuO nanoparticles in DI water.
+Apart from this thermo physical properties of the nanofluids such as density, thermal conductivity, specific heat and viscosity for the different concentration od CuO nanoparticles in DI water were studied and discussed.

-II.
-MATERIALS AND METHODS
+2. MATERIALS AND METHODS.

-The CuO selected as nanoparticles and DI water and EG as base fluids were selected based on the study of literature reviews and gap identified for research work.
+The CuO selected as nano particles and DI water as base fluids were selected based on the literature reviews and gap identified.
 The size of the CuO nano pparticles is 20 nano meter and in spherical in shape the methodology followed for the preparation and stability checking of the nanofluid shown in the Figure 1.